Dongtan: Responding to an Aging Society, Cheonan: Urban Regeneration

 Promoting the Establishment of Advanced Development Projects

-According to the Ministry of Land, Infrastructure and Transport on December 22, the Ministry approved 'Dongtan Healthcare REIT' and 'Cheonan Station Area Innovation District Regeneration Project REIT' as the first Project REITs on December 19.
+According to the Ministry of Land, Infrastructure and Transport (MOLIT) on the 22nd, the ministry approved 'Dongtan Healthcare REIT' and 'Cheonan Station Area Innovation District Regeneration Project REIT' on the 19th as the first project REITs.

-This means that priority was given to business sites capable of generating lasting value, such as operating healthcare facilities or establishing regional hubs, rather than simply constructing buildings and leaving.
+In effect, the government has opened the door on a priority basis to projects that can create lasting value, such as operating healthcare facilities or building regional hubs, rather than simply constructing buildings and walking away.

-REITs (Real Estate Investment Trusts) are joint-stock companies that pool funds from multiple investors to invest in real estate and distribute the profits as dividends.
-While traditional REITs have mainly focused on acquiring already-built properties to generate rental income, Project REITs are a system where regulations have been significantly eased to allow REITs to participate directly from the development stage.
+REITs (Real Estate Investment Trusts) are stock companies that pool funds from multiple investors, invest in real estate, and distribute the resulting income as dividends.
+While conventional REITs have largely been limited to purchasing already completed buildings and generating rental income, project REITs are a system under which regulations have been significantly eased so that REITs can participate directly from the development stage.

-Previously, REITs could only be utilized after project completion, so during the development stage, project sponsors had to establish Project Finance Vehicles (PFVs) with limited capital and rely on high-interest project financing loans.
-PFVs, which have no borrowing restrictions, could undertake high-risk projects with as little as 2-3% equity, making them vulnerable to insolvency.
-However, with this regulatory improvement, it is now possible to raise funds through REITs even before construction begins, resulting in a dramatic change to the financial structure.
+Previously, REITs could only be utilized after completion, so during the development stage, developers had to establish project financing vehicles (PFVs) with small amounts of capital and rely on high-interest project financing loans.
+Because PFVs are not subject to borrowing limits, they were able to undertake high-risk projects with as little as 2% to 3% equity, leaving them highly vulnerable to insolvency.
+However, with this institutional improvement, it has become possible to raise funds through REITs even before construction begins, which will fundamentally transform the financial structure of such projects.

-The Dongtan Healthcare REIT is a senior housing model tailored to the advent of a super-aged society.
-Established by MDM, the largest developer in Korea, this REIT will build 1,150 officetel units, 2,898 senior welfare housing units, and an oriental medicine hospital in Hwaseong, Gyeonggi Province.
-With a total project cost of 2.2 trillion won, completion is scheduled for 2030.
-After the project is finished, the REIT will directly lease and operate the senior housing and hospital facilities, excluding the officetels.
+Dongtan Healthcare REIT is a senior housing model designed in line with Korea's entry into a super-aged society.
+Established by MDM, the largest developer in Korea, this REIT will develop 1,150 officetel units, 2,898 senior welfare housing units, and an oriental medicine hospital in the Hwaseong area of Gyeonggi Province.
+A total project cost of 2.2 trillion won will be invested, with completion scheduled for 2030.
+After the project is finished, the REIT will directly lease and operate the senior welfare housing and the hospital, excluding the officetels.

-The Cheonan Station Area REIT is a local government-linked model led by investments from Cheonan City and Korail, aiming to drive urban regeneration.
-It will provide apartment complexes, knowledge industry centers, and transfer parking lots.
-Upon completion, the REIT will lease and operate the apartment complexes, while the other facilities will be sold to secure both profitability and public benefit.
+The Cheonan Station Area REIT is a local government-linked model in which Cheonan City, Korail, and others invest equity to drive urban regeneration.
+It will develop multifamily housing, a knowledge industry center, and a park-and-ride parking facility.
+Once development is complete, the REIT will lease and operate the multifamily housing, while the other facilities will be sold, with the aim of securing both profitability and public interest.

-Project REITs were officially introduced on November 28.
-So far, five applications for establishment approval have been submitted to the Ministry, and there have been more than ten preliminary inquiries related to dormitories, rental housing, and power plants.
+The project REITs system was fully introduced on November 28.
+To date, five applications for establishment approval have been submitted to MOLIT, and there have been more than 10 preliminary inquiries related to dormitories, rental housing, power plants, and other projects.

-The government expects market interest to rise further as the Restriction of Special Taxation Act, which allows for the deferral of corporate taxes when contributing land or other assets to Project REITs, will take effect in January next year.
-The Ministry plans to continue identifying exemplary cases to ensure that REITs with stable equity capital take responsibility for projects from development through operation, thereby establishing an advanced model similar to those in developed countries.
+The government expects market interest to grow further as the Restriction of Special Taxation Act, which will allow deferral of corporate tax and other taxes when contributing land and other in-kind assets to project REITs, takes effect in January next year.
+MOLIT plans to continue identifying exemplary cases so that a developed-country model, in which REITs with stable equity capital are responsible for projects from development through operation, can take firm root.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.